 How do you measure mobility?

 Hockey players are notoriously tight in their hips and their whole lower body in general.
-But specifically in the lower body, the groin and the calf/Achilles tendon.
+But specifically within the hips, lower body, the groin, and the calf/Achilles tendon.

-It’s important to first understand here that what we refer to as “mobility” — is actually the intersection between three qualities:
+It’s important to first understand here that what we refer to as “mobility” — is actually the intersection between three different qualities:

-Too often people write off mobility as simply a flexibility issue when that may not be the case.
-For example, if you are unstable in the bottom portion of the squat some coaches would say you need to work on your mobility.
+Too often people write off mobility as simply a flexibility issue when that is certainly not always the case.
+For example, if you are unstable in the bottom portion of the squat, some coaches would say you need to work on your mobility.
 When in reality, stability is a strength associated issue.
-It’s not that you’re not mobile enough to get into that position it’s just the muscles that are responsible to keep you stable in that position aren’t strong enough yet.
+It’s not that you’re not mobile enough to get into that position, it’s just the muscles that are responsible to keep you stable in that position aren’t strong enough yet.
 Focusing on flexibility here would do you no service whatsoever.

 In another example, let’s say a female gymnast was bending over in the upper body in the downward portion of a squat.
-Well, she’s a gymnast, we know she doesn’t need any more flexibility so this is more of a technical issue where she would be better off improving and mastering here technique in the squat, and not the associated mobility issues of the squat.
+Well, she’s a gymnast, we know she doesn’t need any more flexibility, so this is more of a technical issue where she would be better off improving and mastering here technique in the squat, and not the associated mobility issues of the squat.

-So first it’s important to understand that mobility is the intersection of these three qualities so if it’s not actually a flexibility issue, don’t work on flexibility.
-Determine the cause of the issue and work from there.
+So — first it’s important to understand that mobility is the intersection of these three qualities.
+Put another way, if it’s not actually a flexibility issue, don’t work on flexibility.
+Determine the cause of the issue and work backwards from there.